apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/STREAM LOAD.md

 `strip_outer_array`
 Boolean type, true to indicate that json data starts with an array object and flattens objects in the array object, default value is false.

+`json_root`
+json_root is a valid JSONPATH string that specifies the root node of the JSON Document.
+The default value is "".

 RETURN VALUES

 After the load is completed, the related content of this load will be returned in Json format.
 Current field included